-I was awarded CONACyT scholarship in 2015 and moved to Birmingham, UK, in which I obtained my Master’s degree in Immunology and Immunotherapy at the University of Birmingham.
+I was awarded a CONACyT scholarship in 2015 and moved to Birmingham, UK, in which I obtained my Master’s degree in Immunology and Immunotherapy at the University of Birmingham.

 I gained insight into innate immunity at the Queen Elizabeth Hospital, in which I worked with Professor Andy Clark, within the Institute of inflammation and ageing, rheumatology research group.

-After my studies at the University of Birmingham, I was awarded with the CONACyT/Leeds Graduate Fellowship to accomplish my doctoral studies in Medicine, at the University of Leeds.
+After my studies at the University of Birmingham, I was awarded the CONACyT/Leeds Graduate Fellowship to accomplish my doctoral studies in Medicine, at the University of Leeds.

 I am currently working at a cystic fibrosis strategic research centre at the University of Leeds, St James's University Hospital, under the supervision of Dr Sinisa Savic, Professor Daniel Peckham, and Professor Michael McDermott.